Running injuries usually happen when you push yourself too hard. The way your body moves also plays a role.

 - Stretching exercises

-Achilles tendinitis causes pain and stiffness in the area of the tendon, especially in the morning and with activity.
+Achilles tendinitis causes pain or burning and stiffness in the area of the tendon, especially in the morning and with activity.
 It is usually caused by repetitive stress to the tendon.
 Adding too much distance to your running routine can cause it.
 Tight calf muscles can also contribute.

 - Icing the area